Measuring Model-Induced Discrimination via Efficient Fairness Approximation: Empirical Results

 \paragraph{Evaluation metrics} As data imbalance usually exists within unfair datasets, we consider several criteria to evaluate the prediction performance, including accuracy, precision, recall (\aka{} sensitivity), $\mathrm{f}_1$ score, and specificity.
-For efficiency metrics, we directly compare the time cost of different methods.
+For efficiency metrics, we directly compare the time cost of different methods.\looseness=-1

-\paragraph{Baseline fairness measures} To evaluate the validity of \ppsdisabbr{} in capturing the discriminative degree of classifiers, we compare it with three commonly-used group fairness measures (that is, demographic parity (DP) \citep{feldman2015certifying,gajane2017formalizing}, equality of opportunity (EO) \citep{hardt2016equality}, and predictive quality parity (PQP) \citep{chouldechova2017fair,verma2018fairness}) and discriminative risk (DR) \citep{bian2023increasing}.
+\paragraph{Baseline methods} To evaluate the validity of \ppsalgabbr{} in efficiently estimating the exact values of distances, we compare it with EarlyBreak \citep{taha2015efficient}, an efficient algorithm for calculating the exact distances.
+To evaluate the validity of \ppsdisabbr{} in capturing the discriminative degree of classifiers, we compare it with three commonly-used group fairness measures (that is, demographic parity (DP) \citep{feldman2015certifying,gajane2017formalizing}, equality of opportunity (EO) \citep{hardt2016equality}, and predictive quality parity (PQP) \citep{chouldechova2017fair,verma2018fairness})\footnote{ Three commonly used group fairness measures of one classifier $f(\cdot)$ are evaluated as \begin{scriptsize}

+\end{scriptsize} respectively, where $\insx= (\xneg,\xpos)$, $y$, and $f(\bm{x})$ are respectively the features, the true label, and the prediction of this classifier for one instance.
+Note that $\xpos=1$ and $0$ respectively mean that the instance $\insx$ belongs to the privileged and the marginalised groups. }, two individual fairness measures (that is, general entropy indices (GEI) \citep{speicher2018unified} and the Theil index (Theil) \citep{haas2019price})\footnote{ For a constant $\gamma\notin\{0,1\}$, the generalised entropy indices for a problem with $n$ instances are defined, to quantify algorithmic unfairness, as